ashish993/AI-DevTools/README.md

 - Python 3.8 or higher
 - Graphviz (for diagram generation)
-- DashScope API Key (for LLM integration)
+- QWEN API Key (for LLM integration)

 ## Installation